 People in each era examine the past for guidance, reinterpret its lessons in light of their own needs and perceptions, and act, thereby creating a record for those who follow.
-THe State Archives is a key component in this examination, establishing a memory bank, accumulating information of enduring value.
-As the memory bank of Nevada government, the State Archives preserves and makes available information that enables all citizens to better understand how public policy evolves from the past, governs the present, and affects the future.
+The State Archives is a key component in this examination, establishing the institutional memory for the state, accumulating information of enduring value.
+As the institutional memory of Nevada government, the State Archives preserves and makes available information that enables all citizens to better understand how public policy evolves from the past, governs the present, and affects the future.

 1861 ~ The Secretary of State for the Utah-Nevada Territory was designated to safely preserve public records This continued after Nevada became a state, making the Secretary of State the de facto State Archivist